Franklinton High School (Louisiana)

 Franklinton High School is a public high school in Franklinton, Louisiana, United States.
 The principal is Shane Smith.
-The school colors are violet and gold, and the sports teams are known as the Demons.
+The school colors are purple and gold, and the sports teams are known as the Demons.
 Franklinton High is a part of the Washington Parish School System.

 The school's former building, currently the junior high, was listed on the National Register of Historic Places in 1998.

 Arts

 Franklinton High School's has a band program.
 The program offers the following ensembles: the "Demon Regiment" marching band, the "Screamin Demon" jazz band, the "Purple Haze" basketball pep band and the Franklinton High School Symphonic Band.
 The band participates in the Louisiana Music Educators Association Large Ensemble Assessment every spring.
 Individual students are given the opportunity to audition for various Honor Ensembles throughout the year including: the Tangipahoa Association of Music Educators Parish Honor Band, the Louisiana Music Educators Association District IX Honor Band, the Southeastern Louisiana University Honor Winds Ensembles and the Louisiana Music Educators Association All State Honor Ensembles to name a few.

 Franklinton High School is one of the few schools in Louisiana to have a show choir.
 The show choir is called the "Demonaires."
 It is an ensemble of about 30 students.
 It has a history of performing for the local area schools and events, like the Washington Parish Free Fair.
 In 2009, however, the Demonaires participated in their first ever show choir competition, the Mississippi Showchoir Competition, hosted by Pearl River Community College in Hattiesburg, MS. In addition to the show choir involvement, members of the choral department participate in the LMEA district and all-state honor choirs.

 Other arts programs: Talented Art (IEP), Fine Arts, and Music Appreciation classes.